Recommended Extension Resources

 Last Little Bit of Setup

-Now, let’s go ahead and get SSL setup.
-For most modern hosts, you can use their certificate integration with Let’s Encrypt to get free SSL certificates!
+Now, let's go ahead and get SSL setup.
+SSL certificates show basic website owner info and involves encrypting website traffic.
+For most modern hosts, you can use their certificate integration with Let's Encrypt to get free SSL certificates!
 I use Flywheel as my managed WordPress host and they have a super easy setup to get your cert.

 Congrats!
 You now have your very own website up and running!